-Dorit Aviv is a designer and researcher specializing in the fields of energy and ecology.
-Currently a Ph.D candidate at Princeton University, her work investigates the relationships between thermodynamics, geometry and material science.
+Dorit Aviv, AIA, is an architect and researcher specializing in the fields of energy and ecology.
+Currently a Ph.D candidate at Princeton University, her work investigates the relationship between thermodynamics, geometry and material science.

-Recently the curator of the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism along with Forrest Meggers, her design projects have been previously featured in the Lisbon Architecture Triennale and The New Museum Ideas City.
-Her work has been supported by a number of grants and awards including a Tides Foundation grant in 2015, the Suzanne Kolarik Underwood Prize for exceptional achievement in architectural design in 2014 and the AIA Henry Adams Medal in 2009.
+Aviv was the curator of the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism along with Forrest Meggers and had previously exhibited at the Lisbon Architecture Triennale and The New Museum Ideas City.
+Her work has been supported by a number of grants and honors including an NSF grant in 2018, Tides Foundation grant in 2015, the Suzanne Kolarik Underwood Prize for exceptional achievement in architectural design in 2014 and the AIA Henry Adams Medal in 2009.

 Her recent peer reviewed publications include: